 This report concerns the endorsement of the Harlow and Gilston Garden Town (HGGT) Transport Strategy.
 The HGGT Transport Strategy has been prepared on behalf of the five HGGT Authority partners (Epping Forest, Harlow and East Herts District Councils, and Essex and Hertfordshire County Councils).
+The new communities in the Garden Town which are within Epping Forest District will deliver 3900 homes in the Local Plan period (to 2033), over a third of the allocated housing in the District.

-The Strategy is crucial in meeting the ambitions for sustainable movement set out within the HGGT Vision, against the backdrop of the challenges of future travel demand linked to planned growth as set out in the Council's emerging Local Plan.
+The Transport Strategy is crucial in meeting the ambitions for sustainable movement set out within the HGGT Vision, against the backdrop of the challenges of future travel demand linked to planned growth in new Garden Communities, as set out in the Council's emerging Local Plan.